-- Provides both lower interest rates on funds borrowed as well as lower ongoing administration costs.; - Is secured by a first ranking charge over the assets and undertakings of Speirs Foods (2018) LP and a guarantee from Speirs Foods General Partner Limited; and - Has a covenant requiring that EBITDA (earnings before interest, tax expense, depreciation and amortisation of intangibles) is to be maintained at a minimum of 3.00 times of gross interest expense.
+- Is secured by a first ranking charge over the assets and undertakings of Speirs Foods (2018) LP and a guarantee from Speirs Foods General Partner Limited; and - Until 2 May 2022 (when the covenant was removed by the Registered Bank) had a covenant requiring that EBITDA (earnings before interest, tax expense, depreciation and amortisation of intangibles) is to be maintained at a minimum of 3.00 times of gross interest expense.
 This will be tested as at the last day of each financial year on a rolling 12-month basis.
 At 30 June 2021 this covenant was respected.